Michaelangel007/Chess_IKyzo/howto_refactor.md

 }
 ```

-9. With the code being identical for black and white players we can simply remove the whole "then" clause:
+9. With the code being identical for black and white players we can simply remove the whole "else" clause:

 ```c
 void knight_v9( int r1 , int c1, int player )